 Coloring & Graphics

 It is a common mistake to add loads of different colors to a label. it is not needed to include lots of bright colors to get labels noticed, and often it is a more limited and tasteful combination of colors that works best.
 Always remember that if wanting the colors to match with the packaging/product and with the wider company/brand.
-Remember our articles on the importance of small business marketing and label branding strategies.
+Remember our articles on the importance of marketing through packaging and label branding strategies.
 Carefully choose what part of the label needs that “wow” factor.
 Too much will look over the top and cheesy.
 After all, we don’t write our emails in all caps, do we?

 Fonts & Readability